 How Do Snorkels Work?

 First and foremost, a snorkel makes it possible for you to breathe while your head is submerged in the water.
-But understanding a bit more about how they work though will help you to improve your diving experience overall.
-It will also increase your confidence underwater and help you to identify when there may be issues with your snorkel.
+But understanding a bit more about how they work will help you to improve your diving experience overall.
+It will also increase your confidence while underwater and help you to identify when there may be issues with your snorkel.

 Different Types of Snorkels